SL vs LT Tires: What You Need to Know Before Airing Down

 Here's what you're looking for:

-The first letter(s) tell you the tire category:
+The first letter(s) tell you the tire type:

 The numbers (265/70R17) are your section width, aspect ratio, and wheel diameter.
 Important for fitment, but not what we're focused on here.